MohammadAhmadig/Bioinformatics-and-Computational-Biology-Problems/1. Promoter prediction/Readme.md

 2. Structural features
 3. Content features

-You are asked to extract suitable features in order to train a discriminative model on dataset to classify promoter and non-promoter sequences.
+Here we are going to extract suitable features in order to train a discriminative model on dataset to classify promoter and non-promoter sequences.

-In the implementations, you should notice:
+In the implementations, we should notice:
-- Related papers are attached in order to get idea about feature definitions.
-- You can use the conversion table to calculate structural features.
+- We can use the conversion table to calculate structural features.
-- You can use any feature selection method to reduce dimensionality.
+- We can use any feature selection method to reduce dimensionality.
-- Running time is important so, you should choose suitable classifier.
+- Running time is important so, we should choose suitable classifier.
-- Implement K-fold CV and calculate precision, recall and Fscore to evaluate your method.
+- We implement K-fold CV and calculate precision, recall and Fscore to evaluate your method.
-- Choose proper K according to the dataset.
+- We choose proper K according to the dataset.

 Dataset:
-Your dataset has 40000 samples witch contain promoter, exon, utr3 and intron as a samples.
+The dataset has 40000 samples which contain promoter, exon, utr3 and intron as a samples.
 Promoter samples are labeled as class one and others class zero.